 Welcome to the Celebration

-While at Hobby Lobby, I found this cute fireworks sign to stake in the landscape.
+While at Hobby Lobby, I found this cute fireworks sign to stake in the landscape by the front door.

 Nearby is a garden flag version of the Stars and Stripes.
 It’s been in the yard since Memorial Day.

 I rotate the flag or banner by season, holiday or occasion.
 Although I have quite a few, they are easy to store and take up little space.
-They are all kept in a under bed storage bag, but tucked under the skirted couch in the living room.
+All are kept in a under bed storage bag, but actually tucked under the skirted couch in the living room.
 I like to think of it as a creative storage solution, lol!

 Flanking the front door are two large black urns, where I simply stuck in a pair of flags.
 Quick and easy patriotic decor!